 - Peacemaker Kurogane: Most of the cast is male and Bishōnen and Ho Yay is rampant.
 The only identifiable females are Saya and Susumu's sister.

 - Prétear, created entirely on the premise of combining a Magical Girl anime with a male Unwanted Harem.
 Even if a few of them are far too young to be bishonen yet, they are clearly meant to be bishonen in training and before the series started, they were bishonen until they were killed by the villain.

 - It's very easy to confuse The Prince of Tennis for a Boys Love series due to its largely male cast and mostly Yaoi Fangirl following.
 Actually it's a shonen manga and anime, however, it's a very fine example of the increasingly prevalent Bishonen Jump Syndrome (and what a surprise, Prince of Tennis happens to be serialized in Shounen Jump).

-- Ronin Warriors, wherein maybe two of the main characters are women, and every male is prettier than you or your girlfriend.
+- Ronin Warriors, wherein maybe two of the main characters are women.

 - Arguably, Masami Kurumada as the author of Saint Seiya popularized this.
 After all, who else would have the guts to name a man Aphrodite?